 Windows will access relevant files and prepare your computer to be restored.
 It will then restart.
-On restart, you will see the following message, confirming that your computer has been successfully restored.
+On a restart, you will see the following message, confirming that your computer has been successfully restored.

-Undo changes System Restore makes
+Undo System Restore

 If you do not like the changes made after you restored your computer, you can Undo the changes.
 To do so, open System Restore > Click Undo System Restore > Next > Make your choice and click Finish.

 Clicking on the Scan for affected programs link, will list you the programs and files that may be affected if you Restore computer using system restore or if you Undo system restore.

 If you wish to manage your Windows system restore points and customize its options, you may check out our freeware System Restore Manager.
 Using this utility, you can even select a Drive and change the maximum amount of disk space to use, System Restore can use, change the System Restore Point Creation Interval, change the Restore Point Time to Live and more!